randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson.md

    + pushing a new repo to GitHub.com https://gist.github.com/c0ldlimit/4089101

-# In Class
+# Next Steps

-- discuss the parts of the robot

-# Pick a Directory for Keeping your Code

-# Getting a Copy of the Team's Robot Code
+## Getting a Copy of the Team's Robot Code

-Next is to download the team's current robot code and building that.
+The next thing to try is to download the team's current robot code and building that.

-## Clone the repo.
+Start by creating a new window.
 In VS Code open a new window (Control-Shift-N) and then in the command palette type "git clone" and give the url https://github.com/FRC-Sonic-Squirrels/FRC-2019-Public.git